wellwelwel/svps/CONTRIBUTING.md

 ## Environment

-I assume you already have these tools installed on your system:
+You will need these tools installed on your system:

 - [**Docker**](https://www.docker.com/products/docker-desktop/)
 - [**Node.js**](https://nodejs.org/pt-br/download/current)